VIN-y/MissChanger/Klipper_Config/README.md

 * [Alpha](./Alpha)

-### NOTICE: Klipper incompatibility problem

-Kliper versions above **v0.13.0-35** is currently not compatible with the MissChanger klipper-toolchanger add-on beta (and main).
-Please use KIAUH to revert (rollback) the commits to that version.

-The issue will be fixed in the next update.

 # 3. Software

 This section aims to provide a guide through the installation process of the software and setup the config.